-I never had “The Talk” with my parents.
+I never had the “Birds and Bees Talk” with my parents.

 You know, the often awkward conversation about how tiny human beings are created.
 Instead, one morning as I made my bed, I spied something poking out from between the mattress and box springs—an illustrated manual of male and female anatomy with brief, scientific explanations regarding certain body parts and their functions.

 I suppose it was better than nothing, but I remember the birds and bees booklet raising more questions than it answered.

 Unfortunately, I didn’t feel comfortable going to either of my parents for more information.

 This probably explains why I did not tell Mom when I got my period.
 I simply went through a crazy amount of toilet paper until my mother finally figured it out.

 Magically, a big pink box appeared in my room with the words “Starter Kit” in swirly girly letters.
 The items inside seemed dated and even included a belt-gizmo to use with maxi pads that had front and back tails.
 Are you kidding me?
 I wanted the peel-and-stick pads!

 At the time, I did not mourn the absence of tampons.
 You do what with them?
 How?

 I remember when my own girls became old enough for the birds and bees talk.
 One day, as we drove by a domestic violence billboard, my firstborn child asked, “What’s rape?”
 Since her younger siblings were in the car, I told her to hold that thought until later.